azdavis/azdavis.net/posts/en/write-more-but-less.md

 likely a potential reader will just skip it.

 Third, keeping something short forces you, the writer, to distill what you want to say down to its essence.
+Paraphrasing a quote from both Blaise Pascal and Mark Twain:

-See Blaise Pascal's/Mark Twain's "Sorry for not writing a shorter letter; I didn't have time, so I wrote a longer one instead".
+> Sorry for not writing a shorter letter; I didn't have time, so I wrote a

-There are more benefits, but gotta keep the post short, right?
+> longer one instead.

 I'd also offer as a closing though that [sometimes][3], a longer-form "deep dive" is the right move.
 It may depend on what the audience of your work is, or